 This year we are taking extra precautions to keep you safe and healthy.
 Housing Services has worked with our partners to modify our operations while also working to create a positive and welcoming residence community.

 Residences will open in the fall with reduced occupancy to facilitate physical distancing based on recommendations from public health.
 Each student will be assigned a single room only.
-In addition, washrooms will be assigned as well to limit sharing to two students per fixture.
 Building access is controlled by access card.
-Residence Life Porters and Security Services staff monitor building access at night.
+Security Services staff monitor building access at night.
 The current policy prohibiting visitors in the residence buildings will continue to apply.
-Access to common rooms in the residences will be permitted with reduced occupancy limits.
+Access to select common rooms in the residences will be permitted with reduced occupancy limits.
 While use of shared refrigerators in common rooms will not be permitted, students may rent or purchase small refrigerators for their rooms to store snacks.
 Access to residence laundry facilities will also be available.

 STAGGERED MOVE-IN DAYS